JenniferWang/CS-231N-Project/README.md

  * Prepare dataset
  	* Caffe needs data in lmdb/leveldb format.
 In order to convert the data set first run run```./code_ for_caffe/create_img_good.sh```.
  	* There are three different kind of data.
-In order to gain different combination of training data and validation data, you need to change ```create_data.sh```.
+In order to gain different combination of training data and validation data, you need to change ```create_img_good.sh```.

  *